DrShushen/SWE-bench/research/docker/v3/README.md

 To install SWE-bench:
 - share it with the container using `-v` as explained above,
-- `conda activate swe-bench` in the container
+- Make sure you're in conda `base` environment in the container
 - `pip install -e .` in the SWE-Bench repo root.

 ---